SouthGreenPlatform/VcfHunter/README.md

  **\*.tab:** A tabulated file counting the total number of alleles in the accession, the number of alleles not found in ancestors and their number in tested potential other (new ancestors).\
 <br><br>

+### IdentPrivateAllele.py

+This program run ***vcf2allPropAndCov*** in chain in order to identify specific alleles from distinct groups.

+*Options:*

+  --conf: Path to a file containing path to one or multiple vcf files (one per line)
+  --group: A two column file with accession in the first column and group tag (i.e. origin) in the second column
+  --outdir: Path to the output directory, where the program will put the subdirectories per accession [Default: step1]
+  --thread: Number of processors available.
+[Default: 1]
+  --param_v2apac_all: vcf2allPropAndCov parameter --all: allele should be present in all accessions of the group.
+Possible values "y", or "n".
+[Default: n]
+  --param_v2apac_introg: vcf2allPropAndCov parameter --excl: a tabulated file locating introgression in ancestral accessions
+  --param_v2apac_prop: vcf2allPropAndCov parameter --prop: allele proportion in ancestral accessions.
+Value comprised between 0 and 1 or "n" if not using this parameter.
+[Default: n]
+  --param_v2apac_NoMiss: vcf2allPropAndCov parameter --NoMiss: No missing data are allowed in accessions used to group alleles.
+Value "y" for not allowing missing data, "n" for allowing missing data.
+[Default: y]

+*Output:*

+A folder, by default ***step1*** that contains a sub folder per accession with the outputs of vcf2allPropAndCov (**Cov.png**, **Ratio.png**, **_stats.tab**) and a **_ratio.tab.gz** file corresponding to **\*_AlleleOriginAndRatio.tab**.\
+<br><br>